 Questions to ask yourself

-Plan on answering some Baby-Friendly Hospital Initiative questions on the IBLCE exam.
+Plan on answering some Baby-Friendly Hospital Initiative questions on the IBCLC exam.
 But before you get to the exam, ask yourself some questions.

 The Baby-Friendly Hospital Initiative (BFHI) is a global initiative that began in 1991 by the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF).
 BFHI is for healthy, term babies and their mothers, not just those who are breastfed.
 An updated version of the BFHI was published in 2018.